 When Tucker Lane was designated rustic in 1998, the master plan did not explicitly specify the significant features of the road.
 According to a description in the plan's Roadway Classifications table, Tucker Lane features a "vista of the Patuxent River Watershed Conservation Park & WSSC open space with meandering stream; narrow, paved road with tight 'S' curves; [and] access to fishing and equestrian trails."
-This plan expands on these ideas with the revised list of features below.
+See the road profile for a complete list of significant features.